ncatlab/nlab-content/pages/4/8/3/0/384/content.md

 ## Definition

-A CW-complex is a topological spaces $X$ equipped with a sequence of spaces and continuous maps
+A CW-complex is a topological space $X$ equipped with a sequence of spaces and continuous maps

 \[\label{CW1}\varnothing = X_{-1} \hookrightarrow X_0 \hookrightarrow X_1 \hookrightarrow \ldots \hookrightarrow X_n \hookrightarrow \ldots
 \]